Immunotherapy for the Treatment of Nonmelanoma Skin Cancer

 Novel strategies and promising future directions for CSCC

-• For patients with resectable CSCC at high-risk of recurrence, enrollment in clinical trials of neoadjuvant or adjuvant therapy should be offered where available.
+• For patients with resectable CSCC at high-risk of recurrence, neoadjuvant anti-PD-1 therapy may be considered for carefully selected patients.
+Enrollment in clinical trials of neoadjuvant or adjuvant therapy should be offered where available.

 • For patients with unresectable locally advanced or metastatic CSCC, enrollment in clinical trials of novel agents and novel combinations should be offered where available.